Survey on 3D face reconstruction from uncalibrated images: Background: Statistical 3D Facial Models

 However, some of the variation modes (eigenvectors $\vec{\phi}_i$, $\vec{\psi}_i$) may have very small variance (eigenvalues $\sigma_{\alpha_i}^2$, $\sigma_{\beta_i}^2$), thus they are dispensable.
 Keeping only the directions that represent most of the variance of the training set allows us to reduce the dimension of the data, which is very useful when $M$ is large.
 Assuming the eigenvalues $\sigma_{\xi_i}^2$ (denoting either $\sigma_{\alpha_i}^2$ or $\sigma_{\beta_i}^2$) are ordered in descending order, the $\widetilde{M}$ first eigenvectors with higher eigenvalues \begin{ceqn}

 \end{ceqn} keep the $100 \eta \%$ of the total variance $V_\text{total}$.

-Although most of the existing 3D statistical facial models are based on the procedure explained above, \citet{HJinCAGD2017} claimed that a drawback of PCA is that it learns the data globally, so subtle information, such as wrinkles, is not captured.
-Therefore, it is very hard to reconstruct facial details by fitting a 3DMM.
-They proposed to apply non-negative matrix factorisation (NMF) instead of PCA since it decomposes a shape into localised features, which improves the reconstruction of the details.
+Although most of the existing 3D statistical facial models are based on the procedure explained above, this method has two limitations that have been noted by several researchers.
+Firstly, PCA estimates basis vectors that globally model the input data, so subtle information, such as wrinkles, is not captured, and thus reconstructing facial details by fitting a 3DMM becomes a hard task.
+Some works \citep{NeumannToG2013,BruntonECCV2014,HJinCAGD2017,FerrariToM2017,LuthiPAMI2018} highlighted the importance of modelling facial deformations locally and proposed different approaches to do so. \citet{NeumannToG2013} and \citet{FerrariToM2017} proposed to decompose the matrix of the training shapes by imposing sparse components. \citet{BruntonECCV2014} applied a wavelet transform to every training shape, obtaining a multi-scale decomposition of the surface, and computed localised multilinear models on the estimated wavelet coefficients. \citet{HJinCAGD2017} applied non-negative matrix factorisation (NMF) since it decomposes a shape into localised features.
+And, finally, \citet{LuthiPAMI2018} modelled shape variations using Gaussian processes, which provide a way of adding local models to global models, thus combining the information at multiple scales.

-Building a 3D facial model, either using PCA or NMF, requires full (i.e. dense) point-to-point correspondence across all of the faces in the training set.
-This is not an easy task since any small inaccuracy in the correspondence may lead to a model of poor quality.
-There are two main ways of establishing this dense correspondence: directly in 3D, usually deforming a 3D template non-rigidly, or in a common 2D space where all the 3D faces are projected, usually a UV-space.

-Other techniques to build a 3D statistical facial mo\-del have been proposed, such as \citet{BruntonECCV2014}, \citet{LuthiPAMI2018} and \citet{LTranCVPR2018}.
-However, we only explain the construction of the 3DMM, since they are the most-widespread 3D facial models.
+The second drawback of 3DMMs was noted by \citep{RanjanECCV2018,BouritsasICCV2019,ZJiangCVPR2019}, who argued that facial shape variations are not perfectly linear and thus cannot be modelled accurately using linear models.
+Their approach consists in learning a latent space of facial deformations using a mesh-to-mesh autoencoder. \citet{RanjanECCV2018} and \citet{BouritsasICCV2019} modelled all the shape variations in a single latent space, as opposed to \citet{ZJiangCVPR2019}, who estimated two separated latent spaces, one corresponding to identity-related deformations and the other one corresponding to expression-related deformations.
+Whereas \citet{RanjanECCV2018} and \citet{ZJiangCVPR2019} used spectral convolutional operators, \citet{BouritsasICCV2019} proposed a spiral convolution that uses anisotropic filters, which allow a one-to-one mapping between the neighbours of a vertex and the parameters of the local filter.